Please read and agree to the Interlibrary Loan Terms and Conditions before placing your request.

 To prevent being charged for an item you do not need, please contact us as soon as possible if you no longer need your ILL request fulfilled.
 Patrons are still responsible for interlibrary loan fees for items that are received and not picked up.

-Every library has to make decisions regarding what books to carry in their collection.
-If we don't have the materials you need, or if the item you're looking for in our collection is marked 'missing,' 'lost,' 'claims returned,' or 'long overdue,' we will be happy to set up an interlibrary loan for you.
+Looking for something that is not in our catalog?
+If we don't have the materials you need, or if the item you're looking for in our collection is marked 'missing,' 'lost,' or 'long overdue,' we will be happy to set up an interlibrary loan for you.